Jayanta Mahapatra: Structure and criticism

 The poem is notable for its direct approach to the taboo topic of a father prostituting his daughter.
 In the second line, the fisherman asks casually "will you have her?"
 A wide range of poetic devices are employed to bring out the entrapment of the mind in the flesh.

 This poem was originally a part of the poet's collection, A Rain of Rites.

 Other writings

 Mahapatra authored 27 books of poems, of which seven are in Odia and the rest in English.
 His poetry volumes include Relationship, Bare Face, and Shadow Space.
 Besides poetry, he has experimented widely with myriad forms of prose.
 His published books of prose include Green Gardener, an anthology of short stories, and Door of Paper: Essay and Memoirs.
 Mahapatra was also a distinguished editor and was involved in the production of the literary magazine Chandrabhaga.
 His poems have appeared in prestigious poetry anthologies like The Dance of the Peacock: An Anthology of English Poetry from India, published by Hidden Brook Press, Canada.

 Mahapatra also translated from Odia into English, and some of his translations were published in the bi-monthly literary magazine Indian Literature.
 Some anthologies of his translations have also been published.

-Themes and style

-Mahapatra frequently explores themes of cultural struggle, identity exploration, and displacement in his poetry.
-His writing captures the intricacies of current Indian society as well as the difficulties in balancing traditional ideals with changing circumstances.
-His utilization of imagery from ordinary life and Indian landscapes, coupled with a thoughtful and introspective voice, define his approach.